Local and Modern Methods of Crude Palm Oil Extraction

 Picking palm fruits from the spikelets after cutting out spikelets

-After stripping, threshing which is the separation of the fruits from the spikelets is now very easy after the waiting period.
+After stripping, threshing, which is the separation of the fruits from the spikelets, is now very easy after the waiting period.

 This is achieved either by picking the fruits one by one or by hitting them with a stick to remove them from the spikes.

-When the fruits are separated from the spikes, some other smaller residues like the husk must also be removed by flail or throwing the fruits over a flatbed mesh with tiny holes enough for the husks to pass through while the heavier fruits are collected at the other end.
+When the fruits are separated from the spikes, some other smaller residues like the husk, must also be removed by flail or by throwing the fruits over a flatbed mesh.

 Palm fruits ready to be milled